MetinKagit/Design-Patterns/README.md

 # Factory Pattern – Data-Driven Product Spawner

-This Unity project demonstrates the Factory Method Design Pattern by delegating the responsibility of defining a product's specific features (variant) to its subclasses.
-This structure relies on the principle of inheritance rather than using if/switch blocks inside a single Factory class.
+This Unity project demonstrates a Factory-Method-flavored Template Method approach: an abstract base factory standardizes core creation steps (instantiate the prefab, obtain the IProduct component, call Initialize()), while concrete factories customize the final product via an override hook.

-The ProductFactoryBaseSO (Abstract Factory) acts as a Template Method, standardizing core creation steps like instantiating the Prefab and calling Initialize().
-The task of applying the final customization, such as the product's color, is left to the concrete subclasses like RedFactorySO and GreenFactorySO.
-This ensures the client code (SpawnerController) only ever needs to deal with the abstract base type.
+Note: The base type here is an abstract base class, not the “Abstract Factory” design pattern.

 🎥 Demo: